Rituparna-14/AIML/README.md

 # AIML
-Basic eamples on the aiml algorithms
+Basic examples on the aiml algorithms